AirshipCMS/Docs/First-Site-Checklist.md

 ---

 ## Source Code Management
-- [ ] If you haven't already, set up your site as a Git repository and commit your files.
+- [ ] Set up your site as a Git repository and commit your files.

 ## Layouts & Templates
 - [ ] In your local project, move the contents of the embedded stylesheet located in the `application.html` into a `styles.css` external stylesheet located in the `/assets/` directory within a subdirectory called `/styles`.
 Within the `application.html` layout, be sure to link to the external stylesheet.
 (All files within the assets directory can be accessed with a link that starts with the relative reference `/assets/...`).